winitzki/scall/tutorial/programming_dhall.md

 In those languages, `Type`'s type is denoted by `Type 1`, the type of `Type 1` is `Type 2`, and so on to infinity.
 Dhall denotes `Type 1` by `Kind` and `Type 2` by `Sort`.

-As a result, Dhall's type system has enough abstraction to support powerful types and treat types and values in a uniform manner, but does not run into the complications with infinitely many type universes.
+Dhall's type system has enough abstraction to support powerful types and treat types and values in a uniform manner, but does not run into the complications with infinitely many type universes.

 Because of this design, Dhall does not support operating on the symbol `Kind` itself.
 Very little can be done with Dhall expressions of type `Sort`, such as `Kind` or `Kind → Kind`.